Conversion data

 Checkout abandonment data shows 70% of customers leave before purchase.
-See 2026 benchmarks, friction points, and how to recover lost revenue.
+See 2026 benchmarks, the 8 friction points driving drop-off, and how to recover lost revenue.

 Checkout abandonment happens when customers add items to their cart, begin the checkout process, then leave before completing the purchase.
 Unlike cart abandonment (leaving before starting checkout), checkout abandonment represents the highest-intent losses a merchant can experience: customers who were seconds away from buying.

-Baymard Institute’s research shows the scale of the problem: merchants lose an average of 70.19% of shopping cart sessions¹.
-That’s seven out of ten potential sales walking away, not because of product quality or pricing but because of preventable friction built into the checkout experience itself.
+Baymard Institute’s research shows the scale of the problem: merchants lose an average of 70.19% of shopping-cart sessions.
+That’s seven out of ten potential sales walking away — not because of product quality or pricing, but because of preventable friction built into the checkout experience itself.

-From February 2026 through March 2026, our team at Krepling Pay analyzed checkout abandonment data across 127 DTC e-commerce merchants processing a combined $47.3M in monthly transaction volume.
-This article examines the real data on checkout abandonment: where customers drop off, what drives them away, and how merchants can recover revenue without rebuilding their entire stack.
+From February through March 2026, our team at Krepling Pay analyzed checkout abandonment data across 127 DTC e-commerce merchants processing a combined $47.3M in monthly transaction volume.
+This article examines the real data: where customers drop off, what drives them away, and how merchants can recover revenue without rebuilding their entire stack.

-Baymard Institute analyzed checkout behavior across thousands of sites.
-They identified eight friction points driving abandonment:
+Baymard Institute analyzed checkout behavior across thousands of sites and identified eight friction points driving abandonment.

 Data source: Baymard Institute survey of 1,026 US adults who shopped online in the prior 3 months.
 Multiple factors often contribute to a single abandonment event.

 These aren’t minor inconveniences.
-A merchant processing $500K/month who loses 39% to unexpected fee friction could be leaving $195,000 on the table every year.
+A merchant processing $500K/month who loses 39% to unexpected-fee friction could be leaving $195,000 on the table every year.
+Understanding why customers leave gives you a clear path to moving them through checkout.

-Speed matters: it affects every shopper, not just those using express checkout.
-Every shopper experiences your page load time, whether they’re new or returning.
-Research consistently shows that even a 1-second delay in page load reduces conversion rates by approximately 7%⁷.
+Speed affects every shopper, not just those using express checkout.
+Research consistently shows that even a 1-second delay in page load reduces conversion rates by approximately 7%.

 | < 1.5 seconds | Baseline | — |